raluseru/simple-task-tracker/README.md

 ![Preview image.](src/assets/preview.png "Preview")
 ## Brief overview
-The project structure contains an assets and a components folder.
+The project structure contains the following folders: assets, components,context and services.
 In the components folder, all the React main components are grouped, containing 2 other folders: Filter and Tasks.
 Each folder is structured so that it contains the tsx file and the test file.
+The state is handled in a separate file TaskContext.tsx with useContext which allows the components wrapped in TaskProvider to access all the necessary values.
 All reusable types are found in the src folder > types.ts.
 Rules for eslint are to be added in root > eslintrc.json.